AaltoRSE/speech2text/README.md

 spanish, swahili, swedish, tagalog, tamil, thai, turkish, ukrainian, urdu, vietnamese, welsh

-The model is covered by the [MIT licence]((https://huggingface.co/models?license=license:mit)) and has been pre-downloaded from Hugging Face to
+The models are covered by the [MIT licence]((https://huggingface.co/models?license=license:mit)) and have been pre-downloaded from Hugging Face to

+`/scratch/shareddata/dldata/huggingface-hub-cache/hub/models--Systran--faster-whisper-large-v2`

+and

 `/scratch/shareddata/dldata/huggingface-hub-cache/hub/models--Systran--faster-whisper-large-v3`